 My photographic images – radically de-focused, indeterminate, liminal – encourage a kind of free-flowing inquiry that stimulates new ways of seeing and looking, critical thinking, and play.
 The imagery is never fully fixed within the confines of the individual piece – there is an “open border” with the surrounding environment, inviting relational and contextual dialogue.

-The grid often declares itself as a formal structure in my work and demands fulfillment as such.
-The discovery – the value uncovered – is the capacity of disparate objects and images to thrive in proximity to one another, to resonate in unexpected ways, to expand in gravity and meaning in these newfound relationships.
+The grid often declares itself as a formal structure in my work.
+The discovery – the value uncovered – is the capacity of objects and images to resonate in unexpected ways in these new relationships.